• Skip to primary navigation

 • Chicken stock.
 Add more or less depending how thick and creamy or thin you want your sauce to be.

 • Cream cheese.
-I prefer to use whipped as it blends better but block cream cheese works too.
+I prefer to use garlic and herb whipped cream cheese as it blends better and adds flavor but plain block cream cheese works too.
 You can dice it to help it melt evenly or just toss in the whole brick and stir as things cook.

 • Italian breakfast sausage.
 You can choose hot or mild depending on how spicy you want to go.
 Try turkey sausage for a healthier, low-fat option.